-Activate Learning recognises that students in possession of certain items may indicate they are at risk of harm such as abuse or exploitation and/or may present a risk to others and in line with the Student Behaviour Policy, will share such concerns with the safeguarding team.
+Activate Learning recognises that students in possession of certain items may indicate they are at risk of harm such as abuse or exploitation and/or may present a risk to others and in line with the Student Behaviour Policy, will share such concerns with the Safeguarding Team.

-i) Use of Physical Contact and Reasonable Force
+h) Use of Physical Contact and Reasonable Force

 Activate Learning recognise that appropriate use of physical contact can enhance a learner's experience and contribute to a safe learning environment.
-Physical contact may include, moving and handling of students, intimate care, or at times, the use of reasonable force as described in the Department for Education guidance 'Use of Reasonable Force in Schools'.
+Physical contact may include, moving and handling of students, intimate care, or at times, the use of reasonable force as described in the Department for Education guidance 'Use of Reasonable Force in Schools' and Activate Learning's Use of Reasonable Force Procedure.
 Activate Learning will identify and arrange access to appropriate staff training for those utilising positive physical touch as part of their defined role.